lethosor/TBA-uploader/README.md

 This tab is only visible when an event is selected.
 Ensure that the correct competition level (qualification or playoff) is selected.
 Then, after scores are posted to the audience display for each match, click "fetch new matches".
 An overview of the match score should appear.
-Click "upload all" to upload this score to TBA.
+Click "upload scores" to upload this score to TBA.
 "Upload all" can be safely clicked at any time, when it is visible.

+*Before* clicking "upload all", if red cards were issued in a match, or there were surrogate teams, click on the match scores to enter them.
+You can also override the "auto quest" ranking point in this screen by toggling the "Invert Auto RP" checkbox if it was misdetected (see limitations below).

+If you see all 0s in a score, you probably fetched the scores before they were posted in FMS (see limitations below).
+You should see a warning in this case, but if not, click "Re-fetch scores" after scores have been posted in FMS.
+Do not upload scores before doing this.
+If you accidentally upload scores before making the necessary changes, see "advanced options" below.

 Click "upload rankings" at any time to upload qualification rankings.
 This button is only available when "qualification" is selected.

-If you forget to fetch a match, avoid clicking any "fetch matches" buttons before scores for the next match have been posted.
+If you forget to fetch a match before the next match starts, avoid clicking "fetch new match(es)" before scores for the next match have been posted.
 After scores for the next match have been posted, any un-uploaded matches will be fetched when you click "fetch matches".

 ### Awards